An Algebraic Geometric Foundation for a Classification of Superintegrable Systems in Arbitrary Dimension: Introduction

 \subsection{State-of-the-art, revised}

 In the light of the aforesaid, it should also be mentioned that the explicit question about the nature of the classification space has never been raised in the literature.
-All currently known classification results for superintegrable systems consist in writing down lists of normal forms under isometries.
-In other words, they study the \emph{quotient} of the classification space under isometries.
+Most of the currently known classification results for superintegrable systems mentioned in Section~\ref{sec:state-of-the-art} consist in writing down lists of normal forms under isometries or Stäckel transforms \cite{DY06,Kress07}.
+In other words, they study the \emph{quotient} of the classification space under these equivalences.
 Although never proven in general, this quotient turns out to be finite in all known cases.
 While passing to the quotient is convenient, as it yields finite lists of simple normal forms, it destroys most information about the geometry of the classification space.
-The latter is only studied implicitly by considering limits of superintegrable systems in the form of orbit degenerations and so called \emph{Bôcher contractions} \cite{KMSa,KMSb,RKMS,RMS}, induced by İnönü-Wigner-contractions of the isometry group.
-Hence the currently known classification of second order superintegrable systems can be considered a classification in the category of sets, i.e.\ in the most elementary category. \emph{The results of the present work entail that the classification problem for superintegrable systems should be considered in the category of projective $G$-varieties.
-In this category, the classification problem remains unsolved, even in dimensions two and three.}
+The latter is studied implicitly only, by considering limits of superintegrable systems in the form of orbit degenerations and Bôcher contractions.
+There exists a characterization by polynomial ideals for non-degenerate systems in dimension~three \cite{Capel} and on flat two-dimensional space \cite{KKM07b,KKM07c}, but these do have an ad hoc nature that does not carry over to higher dimensions.